The classic "black box" approach - input goes in,

 break

-current_input += step_output # Building our solution brick by brick
+current_input += step_output # Building solution brick by brick

 return self.synthesize_results(self.reasoning_steps)

-But why stop there?
-We threw few-shot learning into the mix because two good ideas are better than one.
-Instead of making our AI learn everything from scratch like a newborn, we gave it some examples to work with.
-Think of it as upgrading from f:XYf: X \rightarrow Y (the old school way) to T:(X,C)YT: (X,C) \rightarrow Y (our souped-up version), where CC is basically a cheat sheet of helpful examples.
+But we went further.
+Added few-shot learning because two good ideas beat one.
+Instead of making AI learn everything from scratch like a newborn, we gave it examples to work with.
+Think of upgrading from (old school) to (souped-up version), where is basically a cheat sheet of helpful examples.

-(In human speak: “Let’s learn from experience instead of starting from zero every time”)
+In human terms: “Learn from experience instead of starting from zero every time.”

 class AdaptiveLearner: